DaDlugosch/pt7-on-mac/README.md

 1. Open PlayOnMac and click on "Install program"

-1. In the bottom left click on "Install another program"
+1. In the bottom left corner click on "Install another program"

 1. Click "Next" and "Next" again